vivianamarquez/vivianamarquez/README.md

 <details>
 <summary>🚀 Data scientist</summary>
     <ul>
+<li>Data Scientist with expertise in automated solutions and web scraping, skilled in converting complex data into actionable insights and compelling visualizations.</li>
     <li>Five years of experience with industry leaders creating AI and ML solutions in marketing, retail, enterntainment, and cybersecurity.</li>
 <li>Started my own business in 2020, officially registered in Florida in 2021, and made it my full-time job in 2023.</li>
         </ul>
 </details>